 Violations

+HIPAA violations vary considerably, depending on each particular case and the severity of the violations.
 They are based on whether a healthcare provider could not have known that his actions would result in a violation or whether he was negligent.
-In the first case, the fines range from 100 to 50,000 dollars.
+In the first case, the fines range from $100 to $50,000.
 In the second, they range from $10,000 to $50,000, with possible criminal charges and jail time.
+Lastly, the penalty can be up to $1.5 million a year for violating an identical provision.

 GDPR violations are dealt with in a simpler way.
 Organizations that violate the law face sanctions up to 4% of their income in the last 12 months or 20 million euros, depending on which is higher.